-"I’ve also worked with STAG and other community groups to fight the Council’s plans to cut down nearly half the city’s street trees and hold them to account for their authoritarian approach.
+"I’ve also campaigned alongside councillors and members of the community to fight the Council’s plans to cut down nearly half the city’s street trees and hold them to account for their authoritarian approach.

 "I think my greatest success was working with local NHS decision-makers in our campaign to keep the Walk-in Centre and Minor Injuries Unit open – I put a lot of time into understanding the system and engaging with them constructively when Labour sat on their hands and refused to act.